 Just like that, it’s Thursday.
-We hope that everyone is having a great week and is ready to start off the weekend on the right foot.
-We’ve got a roundup of 3 insights, 2 findings and 1 action.
+We hope everyone is having a great week and ready to start the weekend on the right foot.
+We’ve got a roundup of 3 insights, two findings, and one action.
 Enjoy!

 3 INSIGHTS FROM ME

 Nearing retirement, your thoughts start to drift farther and farther away from the job at hand and closer to what you’ll be able to do in all that free time: catch up on some reading, enjoy an afternoon on the back nine, or travel the world with your husband or wife.
 But as you get closer and closer to your retirement party, it’s important to stop and assess your readiness for retirement.
 We’ve rounded up in a video below the four most common mistakes soon-to-be retirees make regarding their money, so you can prepare now to make your transition into retirement a bit smoother.

 There is no shortage of estate planning myths, most of which are dangerous because they can prevent someone from creating one in the first place—not having a plan in place can cause problems for the deceased and those left behind.
 While no one wants to leave important decisions around their family and estate to chance, it frequently happens.
 Most (72%) of Americans don’t have a will or trust or have out-of-date documents.
 Myths play a large part in why most don’t have an estate plan.

 Here are 5 of the most common myths people have about estate planning.

 III.
 Today might be the best day to take action

 Today might be the best chance you have to take action.
 The longer you wait, the more deeply embedded you are in your current lifestyle.
 Your habits solidify.
 Your beliefs harden.
 You get comfortable.
 It will never be easy, but it may also never be easier than it is right now.